woocommerce/google-listings-and-ads/src/Tracking/README.md

     -   `checked`: indicate whether the checkbox is checked or unchecked.

--   `mc_account_warning_modal_confirm_button_click` - Clicking on the "Yes, I want a new account" button in the warning modal for creating a new Google Merchant Center account.

 -   `mc_phone_number_check` - Check for whether the phone number for Merchant Center exists or not.

     -   `path`: the path where the check is in.